 6. Prepare Logistics

 Once everything else is in place, it’s important to focus on logistics for the day of your event.
 Make sure to review any special requirements from your venue and determine if there are additional items you may need to bring in for the day such as projectors or sound equipment.
 Additionally, think about what kind of transportation will be necessary for guests and plan accordingly.
 Finally, don’t forget to have a team at the event that can help with any unexpected issues that might arise.
-Having someone on-site who is aware of all the details can be incredibly helpful in case something needs to be adjusted last minute.
+This is where it can be good to learn why walkie talkies are useful, as they can help members of your team to communicate and resolve issues even when they’re alone.
+Having someone on-site who is aware of all the details can also be incredibly helpful in case something needs to be adjusted last minute.

 Mistakes To Avoid